solidusio-contrib/spree_redirector/README.md

 SolidusRedirector
 ===============

-A spree admin interface to redirector, a rack middleware for HTTP redirects.
+A Solidus admin interface to redirector, a rack middleware for HTTP redirects.

 Installation
 ------------